-considered statistically reliable, the estimate must have a margin of error ratio that is less than 50 percent, and the estimate must be based on 100 or more observations.
+The calculation of the recent mover factor for FY 2019 continues with the modifications first applied to the FY 2018 FMRs.
+Similar to the statistical reliability requirements for base rents, for a recent mover gross rent estimate to be considered statistically reliable, the estimate must have a margin of error ratio that is less than 50 percent, and the estimate must be based on 100 or more observations.

-The second change incorporated into the FY 2018 recent mover factor calculation concerns the data used when an FMR area does not have statistically reliable two-bedroom recent mover data.
-In this circumstance, if the "all-bedroom" 1-year recent mover ACS data for the FMR area is statistically reliable, HUD will use the "all-bedroom" data to calculate the recent mover factor instead of using two-bedroom data from the next larger geography.
-Incorporating ''all-bedroom'' rents into the recent mover factor calculation when statistically reliable two-bedroom data is not available preserves the use of local information to the greatest extent possible.
+When an FMR area does not have statistically reliable two-bedroom recent mover data, the "all-bedroom" 5 1-year recent mover ACS data for the FMR area is tested for statistical reliability.
+An "all-bedroom" recent mover factor from the FMR area will be used, if statistically reliable, before substituting a two-bedroom recent mover factor from the next larger geography.
+Incorporating "all-bedroom" rents into the recent mover factor calculation when statistically reliable two-bedroom data is not available preserves the use of local information to the greatest extent possible.

-However, where statistically reliable "all-bedroom" data is not available, HUD will continue to base FMR areas' recent mover factors on larger geographic areas, following the same procedures as in FY 2017: HUD tests data from differently sized geographic areas in the following order (from small to large), and bases the recent mover factor on the first statistically reliable sample size.
+However, where statistically reliable "all-bedroom" data is not available, HUD will continue to base FMR areas' recent mover factors on larger geographic areas, following the same procedures used historically: HUD tests data from differently sized geographic areas from small to large, and bases the recent mover factor on the first statistically reliable recent mover rent estimate in the geographic hierarchy listed below.